w3f/polkadot-wiki/docs/learn/how-to/nomination-pools-guide.md

   * A member can partially unbond the staked funds in the pool (at most 16 partial unbonds).
   * Rebonding during the unbonding period is not possible.

-See the [wiki](../learn-nomination-pools.md) for more information on how to create and destroy pools.
+See [Nomination Pools](../learn-nomination-pools.md) for more information on how to create and destroy pools.

 * * *